marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 In the survey, there is an option "Other".
 If checked, it becomes possible to fill in a custom value.
 Thus, just as for "Country" field, there are a lot of similar values meaning the same thing, but differing in the way they were spelt.
 This generates **duplication** and **inconsistencies**.

-For the same reason ("other" checked), this field may be left blank.
-(71 blank values)
+For the same reason, this field may be left blank (*71* blank values), but these records remain **valid**, because they represent the "Other" option and express the respondent's unwillingness to detail.

+> For a simpler data analysis in the future, these blank values may be replaced with string "Other".

 #### Job title

 As for the "Country" column, multiple variants of a same job title may be encountered.
 Thus, this generates **duplication** and **inconsistencies**.

 In addition, there are some incoherent/**invalid** values for this field.
-For instance, you may see the following value " `-` " given by 2 people, and even this one " `"mum" ;)` ".
+For instance, you may see the following value " `-` " given by *2* people, and even this one " `"mum" ;)` ".

 But fortunately, this column does not contain blank values due to the fact that the values originate from a mandatory field.